 Deferred Stock Units.
-An award holder will generally recognize taxable ordinary income on the fair market value of the shares of stock on the date such shares are delivered under a deferred stock unit award and Coach will generally be entitled to a corresponding deduction.
+An award holder will generally recognize taxable ordinary income on the fair market value of the shares of stock on the date such shares are delivered under a deferred stock unit award and Tapestry will generally be entitled to a corresponding deduction (subject to the limit under Section 162(m) of the Code discussed below).

 Stock Appreciation Rights.
 No taxable income is realized on the receipt of a stock appreciation right, but on exercise of the stock appreciation right the fair market value of the common stock (or cash in lieu of common stock) received must be treated as compensation taxable as ordinary income to the award holder in the year of the exercise.
-Coach will be entitled to a deduction for compensation paid in the same amount which the award holder realized as ordinary income.
+Tapestry will be entitled to a deduction for compensation paid in the same amount which the award holder realized as ordinary income (subject to the limit under Section 162(m) of the Code discussed below).